SMART-S Mk2

 SMART-S Mk2 (Signaal Multibeam Acquisition Radar for Tracking, S band Mk2) is a naval medium to long-range air and surface surveillance multibeam passive electronically scanned array 3D radar designed by Thales Nederland, formerly Hollandse Signaalapparaten (Signaal).
-While the original SMART-S radar was only produced in small numbers, SMART-S Mk2 is very successful.
-Only six years after its introduction, 30 systems were sold to navies all over the world.
-SMART-S Mk2 radar is equipped with transmitter/receiver (T/R) modules manufactured by Turkish defence company Aselsan.
-The radar transmitter/receiver (T/R) modules for the radar are purchased by Thales from Aselsan.
+While the original SMART-S radar was only produced in small numbers, SMART-S Mk2 is more successful with 30 systems were sold to navies all over the world within six years after being introduced.
+The radar transmitter/receiver (T/R) modules for the radar are purchased by Thales from the Turkish defence company Aselsan.